lai323/readygo/readme.md

   readygo module_name out_dir [flags]

 Flags:
-  -h, --help             help for readygo
+      --enable-default-config   generate default config in XDG_CONFIG_HOME, if config file not exist -h, --help                    help for readygo
-      --without-config   Not use configuration files
+      --with-out-config         Not use configuration files
+      --with-out-log            Not generate logger
 ```